The Marchioness of Anglesey

 In 1967 Dame Shirley Paget toured some of the projects in Colombia and the Caribbean that received money from the WI’s fundraising for Freedom from Hunger Campaign.

-She was a Trustee of NFWI until incorporation in 1991 and continues to be active in public life.
+She was a Trustee of NFWI until incorporation in 1991.